At Home Premature birth Baby Care: What You Need to Know

 • Thin skin - Loses heat and moisture easily

-• Weak cry - May not cry loudly when hungry or uncomfortable The good news: Your baby’s brain is growing rapidly, and most premature babies “catch up” by age 2-3 years!
+• Weak cry - May not cry loudly when hungry or uncomfortable The good news: Your baby’s brain is growing rapidly.
+Most preemies — particularly those born closer to term — catch up by 2–3 years.
+Babies born very early may take longer or may need early-intervention support, which is exactly why regular developmental follow-up matters.

 Corrected Age - Understanding Your Baby’s Development